 Right now I'm currently working on a Hobbit story called 'Flitting Through Pages'.
 You can find more detail on it down below.
 I hope to write a Merlin story next when 'Flitting Through Pages' is finished (because I've learned really quickly that's it's not good for me to write two stories at once).
 That may be some time in the future as 'Flitting Through Pages' is going to be novel-like in length.

-Favorite Books: Harry Potter, Lord of the Rings, The Hobbit, Song of Ice and Fire series, The Sherlock Holmes Stories and Novels, Divergent Series, Nancy Drew Books, The Once and Future King, the Warrior Series, Notre Dame de Paris (The Hunchback of Notre Dame), The Inheritance Cycle, Watership Down, A Tale of Two Cities, How to Kill a Mockingbird, Frankenstein, The Green Mile, all works by Edgar Allan Poe, The Chronicles of Prydain, The Spiderwick Chronicles/Beyond the Spiderwick Chronicles, and a whole lot of other stuff.
+Books: Lord of the Rings, The Hobbit, Song of Ice and Fire series, The Sherlock Holmes Stories and Novels, Divergent Series, Nancy Drew Books, The Once and Future King, the Warrior Series, Notre Dame de Paris, The Inheritance Cycle, Watership Down, A Tale of Two Cities, How to Kill a Mockingbird, Frankenstein, Harry Potter, In the Heart of the Sea, The Green Mile, all works by Edgar Allan Poe, The Chronicles of Prydain, The Spiderwick Chronicles/Beyond the Spiderwick Chronicles, and a whole lot of other stuff.

-Favorite Anime's and Mangas: Attack on Titian, Inuyasha, Fullmetal Alchemist (Brotherhood), D. Grey Man, Yu-Gi-Oh!, Fruits Basket, Digimon, Chrono Crusade, Pretear, Claymore, Munto, Oran High School Host Club, Rave Master, The Vision of Escaflowne, and Bleach.
+Anime's and Mangas: Attack on Titian, Inuyasha, Fullmetal Alchemist (Brotherhood anime), D. Grey Man, Yu-Gi-Oh!, Fruits Basket, Digimon, Chrono Crusade, Pretear, Claymore, Munto, Oran High School Host Club, Rave Master, The Vision of Escaflowne, and Bleach.